-In very rare cases even if the fungus does manage to enter it won’t survive in the mucous membranes.
+In very rare cases even if the fungus does manage to enter, it won’t survive in the mucous membranes.

 Treatment for Ringworm During Pregnancy

 Treating ringworm infection is not that difficult.
 Doctors usually prescribe some medications and lifestyle changes to treat this infection.
-But when a woman is pregnant, she should take oral medications after checking with her gynaecologist as some medicines can adversely affect the well-being of the baby.
-So always refer to a doctor in case you get infected with ringworm while pregnant.
+But when a woman is pregnant, she should take oral medications only after checking with her gynaecologist as some medicines can adversely affect the well-being of the baby.
+So always refer to a doctor in case you get infected with ringworm during pregnancy.
 The doctor may recommend a topical cream comprising triamcinolone and nystatin to cure the infection.
 Applying the cream twice every day or as prescribed by the doctor may provide relief from this infection.